mesosphere/marathon-lb/README.md

 By default, marathon-lb binds to the service port of every application and sends incoming requests to the application instances.

-See [comments in script](marathon-update-haproxy.py) for all available options.

 Services are exposed on their service port (see [Service Discovery & Load Balancing](https://mesosphere.github.io/marathon/docs/service-discovery-load-balancing) for reference) as defined in their Marathon definition.
 Furthermore, apps are